Skip to content

 Before you can obtain user access tokens, you must have:

-- A **redirect URL** (coordinated during partner onboarding with the Wise implementation team).
+• A redirect URL (coordinated during partner onboarding with the Wise implementation team and only required for the authorization code flow).

-Obtaining a user access token requires the following basic steps:
+Obtaining a user access token via the authorization code flow involves:

 1. Directing the user from your application to the Wise authorisation page.